Applications due April 11

 Vanderbilt (VU and VUMC, collaboratively) may choose up to two nominees for the V Foundation V Scholar Award program.
 The V Foundation aims to “achieve victory over cancer” in part by funding cancer research grants.
 The V Scholar Award supports early tenure-track faculty in cancer research careers by funding either laboratory-based fundamental research or translational research projects.

-Projects may focus on any area of adult cancer research that increases our understanding of cancer biology or that improves cancer detection, prevention, treatment and survivorship.
-Areas not included in this scope are epidemiology, behavioral science and health services research.
+Projects may focus on ANY area of adult cancer research that increases our understanding of cancer biology, or translational research that improves cancer detection, prevention, treatment and survivorship.
+Applications proposing research to develop better methods for earlier detection of cancers are encouraged.
+Areas notincluded in this scope are epidemiology, behavioral science and health services research.
 The foundation especially encourages applications from minority ethnic groups underrepresented in science.
 This $200,000 grant is paid over two years and does not cover indirect costs.

 - Applicants must hold a tenure-track faculty position as an assistant professor.
 Non-promotable, adjunct, affiliated, temporary, part-time or acting faculty positions are not eligible for this grant competition.